gnuradio/hugo-website/README.md

 ## Install Prequisites

 To render the GNU Radio website a recent (https://gohugo.io)[hugo] installation in the extended mode is required.
 If you already have a go environment setup and you are familiar with `go get`.
-The easiest way to get `hugo` in the required version: `go get ---tags extended -u github.com/gohugoio/hugo/`.
+The easiest way to get `hugo` in the required version: `go get --tags extended -u github.com/gohugoio/hugo/`.

 ## Run local development version